-Moderate drought conditions have returned to Texas, and forecasters are predicting that dry conditions may persist or worsen for the state.
-With the high use months of summer ahead, public water systems in Texas may start to see a strain on their water supplies.
+Moderate to extreme drought conditions have impacted the Rio Grande River basin.
+With the onset of high use months of summer ahead, public water systems in Texas may start to see a strain on their water supplies.
 We must take the necessary steps to prevent the loss of drinking water for basic health and safety services.
 The Texas Commission on Environmental Quality (TCEQ) is encouraging public water systems to take reasonable measures to increase conservation efforts and identify and secure alternative water supplies to meet potable water needs.
 Conservation and alternative water supply measures include the following:

-- Implement your Drought Contingency Plan (DCP) at the appropriate stages to reduce consumption - Encourage water conservation - Implement public education and outreach strategies - Measure and track existing water supplies - Repair leaks in the distribution system to limit water loss - Develop a plan to provide adequate and safe drinking water supplies - Report to TCEQ the amount of water supply if it is approaching less than 180 days - Evaluate infrastructure and develop plans to meet needs (e.g. extending intake structures to deeper waters, drilling new wells, etc.) - Timely seek authorizations and funding resources to extend existing supply or obtain new sources https://www.tceq.texas.gov/drinkingwater/homeland_security/security_pws
+- Implement your Drought Contingency Plan (DCP) at the appropriate stages to reduce consumption - Encourage water conservation - Implement public education and outreach strategies - Measure and track existing water supplies - Repair leaks in the distribution system to limit water loss - Develop a plan to provide adequate and safe drinking water supplies - Report to TCEQ the amount of water supply if it is approaching less than 180 days - Evaluate infrastructure and develop plans to meet needs (e.g. extending intake structures to deeper waters, drilling new wells, etc.) - Timely seek authorizations and funding resources to extend existing supply or obtain new sources